 The form and location of the brow’s “tail” are more essential than its total height for an aesthetically appealing look.
 As we grow older, the volume of our face in the temple region diminishes.
 Luckily, natural filler, such as the patient’s own body fat, can fix this.

 Brow lift surgery is often done under general anesthesia using an “open” technique.
-Alternatively, endoscopic brow lifts are popular because they offer similar results with less scarring and healing time due to the minimally invasive technique.
+Alternatively, Eyebrow Lift Surgery is popular because it offers similar results with less scarring and healing time due to the minimally invasive technique.

 Rhinoplasty lowers the size of the nose and changes its shape to give it a more feminine appearance.
 This involves internally narrowing and modifying the nose.
 It also reshapes and relocates the nasal cartilage.